 Firstly, it should be noted that the bulk of serotonin (often called the hormone of happiness, although it is the brain’s neurotransmitter) is concentrated in the intestine.

 Serotonin plays a vital role in regulating motor and gastrointestinal tract secretion.
-So with dysbacteriosis and some other colon diseases, the production of serotonin by the intestine is significantly reduced, which worsens the person’s mood.
+With dysbacteriosis and some other colon diseases, the intestine’s production of serotonin is significantly reduced, which worsens the person’s mood.

 Conversely, with depression, anxiety disorder, and somatoform autonomic dysfunction through the autonomic nervous system, the innervation of the gastrointestinal tract can change, which will violate its functions and may lead to a decrease in the production of serotonin, which will also affect the mood (can form a so-called vicious circle).